 Richard Thomas, Harvard University

-Dylan Review is available free of charge.
-Two issues per year will be published.
-The suggested donation is $15 per issue to cover operational costs.
-Donations in any amount are greatly appreciated.
+Dylan Review publishes two issues per year, free of charge.
+The suggested donation is $15 per issue to cover operational costs, though donations in any amount are greatly appreciated.
 All contributions may be tax deductible to the fullest extent allowed by law as advised by a tax professional.
 Funds in excess of operational costs will be used to sponsor activities such as workshops, invited lectures and exhibitions pertaining to Dylan's art.

 Chris Walker Webmaster